yalinli2/EnvEtools/README.rst

 About the Author
 ----------------
-Development of QSDedu is led by `Yalin Li <https://yalinli.group/>`_.
+Development of EnvEtools is led by `Yalin Li <https://yalinli.group/>`_.
 Please feel free to submit a GitHub issue for your questions and suggestions.

 License information